Skip to main content

 Advertiser/Data Provider Integration to HTTP Endpoints

-This guide covers integration steps for advertisers and data providers to integrate with UID2 by writing code to call UID2 HTTP endpoints, rather than using another implementation options such as an SDK, Snowflake, or AWS Entity Resolution.
+This guide covers integration steps for advertisers and data providers to integrate with UID2 by writing code to call UID2 HTTP endpoints, rather than using another implementation option such as an SDK, Snowflake, or AWS Entity Resolution.

 tip